 Burlington is a medium-sized city located in the state of Iowa.
 With a population of 25,022 people and seven constituent neighborhoods, Burlington is the 19th largest community in Iowa.
 Burlington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Burlington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Burlington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Burlington are a mix of both white- and blue-collar jobs.
 Overall, Burlington is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Burlington who work in office and administrative support (14.70%), sales jobs (8.50%), and food service (7.32%).

-The education level of Burlington citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.48% of adults 25 and older in Burlington have a college degree.
+In terms of college education, Burlington is nearly on par with the US average for all cities of 21.84%: 19.48% of adults 25 and older in Burlington have a bachelor's degree or advanced degree.

 The per capita income in Burlington in 2010 was $26,287, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $105,148 for a family of four.
 However, Burlington contains both very wealthy and poor people as well.